Today’s Wonder of the Day was inspired by Destiny. Destiny Wonders, “What are broken bones?” Thanks for WONDERing with us, Destiny!

 Doctors will confirm whether or not a bone is broken by taking x-rays.
 X-rays let doctors see what the bone looks like and, if broken, will help them know how to set it so that it will heal properly.

-Most broken bones require a cast, which is a wrapping that consists of special bandages soaked in plaster.
-A cast hardens to keep the broken bone from moving while it heals.
+Most broken bones require a cast made of fiberglass or sometimes plaster.
+The cast is meant to keep the broken bone from moving while it heals.

 Depending upon the type of fracture, the bone may heal in as little as a couple of weeks.
 Larger bones may take as long as a couple of months or more to heal.